Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 High Bridge to Stehekin Ferry Dock

-As I neared the switchbacks above the gorge, Patrick came back running.
-Somehow he thought I had taken a different trail and frantically looked for me.
-But he felt relieved after knowing we were still on track.
+As I neared the switchbacks above the gorge, Patrick came back running up the trail toward me.
+Somehow, he thought I had taken a different trail and was frantically looking for me everywhere.
+But he felt a great sigh of relief after knowing that we were still on the right track.

-We had a half-hour to kill before the shuttle arrived.
-So we rested our legs and chatted with a few PCT hikers who came out later.
-The bus made several stops back to the dock, including the famous Stehekin Pastry Company.
+We had a half-hour to kill before the shuttle arrived, so we rested our tired legs.
+Meanwhile, we chatted with a few Pacific Crest Trail hikers who came out of the woods after us.
+The bus made several stops back to the dock, including the famous and delicious Stehekin Pastry Company.

 See more trip photos here.

-We still had much time to kill back at the pier.
-So after wolfing down the pastries I bought from the bakery, I took a long nap on a bench.
-Meanwhile, Patrick slept under the bulletin board.
-What an exhausting trip it was!
-The next time I come here, I want to explore Stehekin without climbing anything.
+We had even more time to kill back at the pier after wolfing down the pastries.
+I took a long nap on a bench while Patrick slept soundly under the nearby bulletin board.
+What an exhausting and incredible trip it was to the magnificent Agnes Mountain and Gunsight Peak!
+But next time, I want to explore Stehekin without climbing being the main objective.

-It was a relief not to see as many people on the ferry.
-Soon after the boat left the waterfront, we went back to sleep again.
-We only later woke up to the captain’s voice coming through the speakers.
-“We will arrive in Fields Point Landing shortly…”
+Not seeing as many people on the ferry as the boat left the landing was a big relief.
+We soon went back to sleep and woke later to the captain’s loud voice through the speakers.
+“We will be arriving in Fields Point Landing shortly…” as he announced energetically.

 See more trip photos here.